kadavilrahul/generate_ssh_keys/README.md

 ssh your_username@localhost
 ```

-## Use this if you want a root user to be able to SSH into the regular user on the same machine.
+## Use this if you want a root user to be able to SSH into the root user on a different machine.

 ### 1. Login to the root user you want to connect from